hedgeyedev/paypal-ipn-forwarder/README.md

 1. The *PayPal client*'s response is muted.
 Usually, once the *PayPal client* receives an IPN, it conducts a handshake with PayPal to make sure that the IPN is valid.
 This is not performed during testing.

+1. Lastly, note that the queue is part of the server and is not run outside or independently of the server.

 Ultimately, you probably have multiple development computers that you'd like to have a PayPal sandbox for each one.
 The *server* can manage multiple connections; this will be described later.